FC Dinamo Batumi: Тhe Lamini managerial years (2020–25)

-Inspired by fervent supporters, Batumi won six matches with a large margin, including 8–1, the biggest win of the season, and lifted the Champion's Shield for the first time in their history.
+Dinamo Batumi achieved their biggest league triumph from a third straight attempt in 2021.
+With the same head coach into the fourth season and a largely retained squad, the team gained advantage over their rivals, won six matches with a large margin, including 8–1, the biggest win of the season, and lifted the Champion's Shield for the first time in their history.
 Subsequently, their seven players were named in Team of the Season.
+An impressive UEFA European campaign also boosted the players from Adjara.
+Seven of them were called up in early September for Georgia's World Cup qualifier against Spain.